Kirkwall

-Kirkwall (Kirkwa, Kirkwaa, or Kirkwal; Kirkavå) is the largest town in Orkney, an archipelago to the north of mainland Scotland.
+Kirkwall (Kirkwa, Kirkwaa, or Kirkwal; Kirkavå; Bàgh na h-Eaglaise) is a port town and historic royal burgh in Orkney, an archipelago to the north of mainland Scotland.
+It is approximately 210 miles (340 km) north of Edinburgh, 221 miles (356 km) north-northeast of Glasgow, and 124 miles (200 km) north-northwest of Aberdeen.
+It had a population of 7,390 in 2022, making it the largest town in Orkney.

 First mentioned in the Orkneyinga saga, it is today the location of the headquarters of the Orkney Islands Council and a transport hub with ferries to many locations.
 It is the centre of the St Magnus International Festival and is also a popular stopping off point for cruise ships.
 St Magnus Cathedral stands at the heart of the town.

 Etymology

 The name Kirkwall comes from the Norse name Kirkjuvágr meaning "church bay", the settlement having been established by the Norsemen in the 11th century.
 As late as 1525 the name is recorded as Kirkevaag.
 This became in time "Kirkwaa" and then eventually Kirkwall - but how the second syllable came to be spelled "wall" is not certain.
 MacBain quotes F. W. L. Thomas: "How, I ask, could vágr come to be represented by wall?
 Whence came the ll?
 Was it that Scottish immigrants finding the sound of vá represented it in writing by 'wall,' the ll at first being silent?"
 (Note: Jakobsen writes that the name is "erroneously spelt 'Kirkwall' ".)